WorldOfDarknessXIII/World-of-Darkness-13/.github/guides/MAPS_AND_AWAY_MISSIONS.md

 For a much more comprehensive guide on UpdatePaths, please see the documentation [here](https://github.com/tgstation/tgstation/blob/master/tools/UpdatePaths/readme.md).

-## AWAY MISSIONS

-/tg/station supports loading away missions however they are disabled by default.

-Map files for away missions are located in the `_maps/RandomZLevels` directory.
-Each away mission includes it's own code definitions located in `/code/modules/awaymissions/mission_code`.
-These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.

-<ins>Away missions are _disabled_ by default.</ins> Go to the file denoted in the [Configuration](#configuration) section and "untick" (remove the #) in order to enable it for loading.
-If more than one away mission is uncommented, the away mission loader will randomly select one of the enabled ones to load.
-We also support functionality for config-only away missions, which can be set up using the `config/away_missions` folder.

 ## CONFIGURATION

 A majority of maps (outlined below) must be placed in their corresponding configuration file to allow server operators to enable/disable the map for any reason they desire.
 Follow the chart to see where you should add your new map.